mangstadt/ez-vcard/README.md

 Please submit bug reports and feature requests to the [issue tracker](https://github.com/mangstadt/ez-vcard/issues).
 Contributors are listed in the project credits.

+If you'd like to help improve the accuracy of ez-vcard's parsing engine, please submit vCard samples using [this form](https://docs.google.com/forms/d/1SQDjDtPvEWmp-2Sl-R-iaCUbvxOdg8MmlJGdRZlWBtk/viewform?usp=send_form).
+All contributions are greatly appreciated.

 # Credits

 **Lead Developer**